-Benefit amounts are exactly the same as under Unemployment Benefits II (see Section 2.5.7.).
+Benefit amounts are exactly the same as under Citizen's benefit (see Section 2.5.7.).

 The maximum benefit amount is made up of the basic benefit rates (which vary with age), actual housing and heating costs and, if applicable, health and long-term care social security contributions.